 There are four interesting developments taking place in the gold and silver market that precious metals investors should be aware of.
 While Americans continue to place all the BETS in the CASINO called Wall Street, via stocks, bonds, and real estate, the EAST has been acquiring record amounts of gold and silver.
 Furthermore, something interesting seems to have changed recently in the Silver Eagle sales market.

-FIRST DEVELOPMENT: Let’s start off with showing the stunning amount of silver India imported in May.
+FIRST DEVELOPMENT: Let’s start by showing the stunning amount of silver India imported in May.
 According to Smaulgld.com, India imported nearly 2,000% more silver in May 2017 vs May 2016:

-Matter-a-fact, India imported nearly the same amount of silver in May, than they received from January-April.
-Also, we can see that May’s 1,473 metric tons of silver imports is 2-4 times more than any of the prior months.
-Something has inspired the Indians to import that much silver this past May.
+Matter-a-fact, India imported nearly the same amount of silver in May, than they received in January-April.
+Also, we can see that May’s 1,473 metric tons of silver imports are 2-4 times more than any of the prior months.
+Something inspired the Indians to import that much silver this past May.